How to move on after divorce

 Learn About Taxes

-The year you get divorced, you must file your taxes as a single or head of household.
+The year you get divorced, you must update your tax filing status and file your taxes as either single or head of household.
+Your tax filing status for the tax year depends on whether your divorce was finalized by December 31.
 Consult a tax professional to see if you need to submit updated W-4 forms to employers and discuss tax implications of child support, alimony, and retirement plan divisions made during the divorce.

 Check Credit Reports